Unbabel/COMET/README.md

 Our recommended QE system was [developed for the WMT21 Metrics shared task](https://aclanthology.org/2021.wmt-1.111/) and was the best performing _QE as a Metric_ that year [(Freitag et al. 2021)](https://aclanthology.org/2021.wmt-1.73/).

+**Note:** The range of scores between different models can be totally different.
+To better understand COMET scores please [take a look at our FAQs](https://unbabel.github.io/COMET/html/faqs.html)

 For more information about the available COMET models read our metrics descriptions [here](https://unbabel.github.io/COMET/html/models.html)

 ## Train your own Metric: